Ezurio/igsdk/edgeiq/README.md

-# Laird Connectivity IG60 EdgeIQ Support
+# Sentrius IG60 EdgeIQ Support
-This folder contains various utilities for supporting the EdgeIQ Device Management service on the Laird Connectivity Sentrius&trade; IG60.
+This folder contains various utilities for supporting the EdgeIQ Device Management service on the Sentrius&trade; IG60.

 ## Firmware Update
 The script `ig60_update.sh` is used to perform a firmware update operation via the EdgeIQ cloud: